mateusffreitas/master-weather-model-list/models/nwp_models/regional/hungary/arome-hungary.md

 ---

 ## Notes
-- **Public subset vs full operational suite:** HungaroMet runs AROME 8× daily out to 48 h / 36 h depending on cycle.
-The open data portal distributes 4 of these cycles out to +48 h.
-Users requiring more frequent cycles, the longer cycles, or other internal products should contact HungaroMet directly.
+- **Public subset vs full operational suite:** HungaroMet runs AROME **8× daily** — the four main synoptic cycles (00/06/12/18 UTC) out to 48 h plus four intermediate cycles (03/09/15/21 UTC) out to 36 h.
+The open data portal distributes **only the four main 00/06/12/18 UTC cycles, out to +48 h, at hourly output resolution**.
+Internally HungaroMet also generates **15-minute outputs** for commercial users and the hail-prevention system; these higher-frequency products are not published on ODP.
+Users requiring more frequent cycles, the longer cycles, the 15-minute fields, or other internal products should contact HungaroMet directly.
+- **Screen-level diagnostics:** Screen-level (2 m / 10 m) variables are diagnosed using a surface boundary-layer (SBL) scheme over both nature and sea tiles (per the 2025 ACCORD/RC LACE poster).
-- **Sibling: ALARO (8 km, deterministic, not publicly distributed):** HungaroMet's synoptic-scale model is **ALARO** at 8 km / L49, hydrostatic, with parameterized deep convection — covering most of continental Europe.
-As of the 2024 LACE status report it runs cy40t1_bf05, 4× daily out to 60/48/60/36 h, coupled to ECMWF HRES at 3-hour frequency, with 3D-Var + CANARI assimilation on a 6-hour cycle (SYNOP, AMDAR, TEMP, SEVIRI, Geowind AMV, NOAA-18 AMSU-A, MHS) and digital filter initialization.
-ALARO is not currently published on ODP.
-(Older HungaroMet documentation refers to this system as "ALADIN," reflecting the ALADIN/ALARO physics history; HungaroMet's current internal designation is ALARO.)
+- **Sibling: ALADIN/HU — "ALARO" (8 km, deterministic, not publicly distributed):** HungaroMet's synoptic-scale model is an 8 km / L49 ALARO-physics model, hydrostatic, with parameterized deep convection — covering most of continental Europe.
+The 2025 ACCORD/RC LACE poster labels it **cy40t1 (ALARO-v1b physics)** and uses the system name **ALADIN/HU**; the 2024 LACE report gave the branch as cy40t1_bf05.
+It runs **4× daily (00/06/12/18 UTC) out to 60/48/60/36 h**, coupled to ECMWF HRES at 3-hour frequency, with 3D-Var (upper air) + optimal interpolation (surface) on a **6-hour cycle**, downscaled ensemble background-error covariances, and digital filter initialization.
+Assimilated observations (2025): SYNOP, SYNOP-SHIP, TEMP, AMDAR, ATOVS (AMSU, MHS radiances), MSG/GEOWIND AMV, and MSG/SEVIRI radiances.
+ALADIN/HU is not published on ODP.
+(HungaroMet documentation uses "ALADIN/HU" and "ALARO" interchangeably, reflecting the ALADIN dynamical core with ALARO physics.)
-- **Sibling: AROME-EPS (operational, not publicly distributed):** HungaroMet operates a regional ensemble using the same AROME core: **11 members**, 2.5 km / L60, cy43t2_bf11, 2 runs/day (00 and 12 UTC) out to 48 h, EDA-based initial conditions (3D-Var + SEKF on a 3-hour DA cycle, same observation set as deterministic AROME), coupled to **ECMWF ENS** (first 10 perturbed members + control).
-Stochastically Perturbed Parametrizations (SPP) are under development with operational introduction targeted for Q2–Q3 2025.
+- **Sibling: AROME-EPS (operational, not publicly distributed):** HungaroMet operates a regional ensemble using the same AROME core: **11 members**, 2.5 km / L60, 2 forecast runs/day (00 and 12 UTC) out to 48 h, with local perturbations from a **3-hourly ensemble data assimilation** (same observation set as deterministic AROME), coupled to **ECMWF ENS** with hourly LBCs from the **18/06 UTC ENS** runs.
+The 2025 ACCORD/RC LACE poster states the resolution and physics are "as in AROME/HU" but gives no explicit cycle label for the ensemble; the 2024 LACE report listed cy43t2_bf11.
+Whether AROME-EPS now tracks the deterministic upgrade to cy46t1_bf07 is **not explicitly confirmed** in the poster.
+Stochastically Perturbed Parametrizations (SPP) were under development with operational introduction targeted for Q2–Q3 2025.
 AROME-EPS is not currently published on ODP; should it become available, it would belong under regional ensemble models.
 - **Sibling: AROME-RUC (e-suite, experimental):** HungaroMet is developing **AROME-RUC**, a 1.3 km / L90 / cy43t2_bf11 rapid-update configuration on approximately the same domain as operational AROME, with a 1-hour DA cycle (30-minute cut-off) and 8 runs/day out to 12 h (extended on 27 August 2024 to 30 h at 00 UTC and 24 h at 06 UTC).
 Same observation set as AROME-OPER, including GNSS-ZTD with an expanded whitelist.
+The 2025 ACCORD/RC LACE poster reports testing of **EMADDC Mode-S EHS (Enhanced Surveillance) wind/temperature assimilation** in AROME-RUC (June 2024 experiments), with early signals in high-level winds and precipitation but no clear operational benefit yet.
 This system is analogous to the AROME-RUC configuration at GeoSphere Austria.
 - **Relationship to siblings in the AROME / HARMONIE-AROME family:** AROME Hungary shares the same dynamical core and physics packages as other ACCORD-consortium AROME / HARMONIE-AROME deployments.
 See [AROME France](../france/arome-france.md), [AROME Austria](../austria/arome-austria.md), [AROME-Arctic](../norway/arome-arctic.md), [HARMONIE-AROME Ireland](../ireland/harmonie-arome-ireland.md), and [MEPS](../norway/meps.md) for closely related systems.
 Other ALADIN/ALARO Central European deployments include [ALADIN Slovakia](../slovakia/aladin-slovakia.md), [ALADIN-HR (Croatia)](../croatia/aladin-hr.md), and [ALARO Belgium](../belgium/alaro-belgium.md).
 - **RC LACE / OPLACE:** HungaroMet leads the **OPLACE** observation pre-processing service for the RC LACE cooperation, providing pre-processed observation streams (in OPLACE obsoul format) for data assimilation across partner services.